Harry Kane: Pep Guardiola says he never complained over Man City's failure to sign Tottenham striker

 - Live football on Sky Sports

-Guardiola has confirmed City tried to prise Kane away, but Spurs were clear in their stance.
+Guardiola has confirmed City tried to prise Kane away on multiple occasions, but Spurs were clear in their stance.

 "I never was, in my 11 or 12 years, disappointed in what the club cannot do in the transfer market," said Guardiola.